Tlionn/hello-world/README.md

 # hello-world
-Learning how to use git
+Learnt how to branch and now learning how to commit changes I make to this thing.